apache/sling-site/src/main/jbake/content/index.md

 ## News

 Here are our most recent news, there are more in our [news archive](/news.html).
+A more detailed overview over all Sling module releases can be found in [Releases](/releases.html).

 <ul id="newsExcerpt">
 </ul>